ibm-cloud-docs/vpc/instance_metadata_vpc_faqs.md

 {: #faq-rmds-3}
 {: faq}

-The metadata services provides information about your running virtual server instance: instance initialization data, network interface, volume attachment, public SSH key, and placement group information.
+The metadata service provides information about your running virtual server instance: instance initialization data, network interface, volume attachment, public SSH key, and placement group information.
 For a complete list of all information provided, see [Summary of data returned by the metadata service](/docs/vpc?topic=vpc-imd-metadata-summary).

 ## What is the instance identity token service?
 {: #faq-rmds-4}